awsdocs/aws-lambda-developer-guide/doc_source/API_ProvisionedConcurrencyConfigListItem.md

 ## Contents<a name="API_ProvisionedConcurrencyConfigListItem_Contents"></a>

  ** AllocatedProvisionedConcurrentExecutions **   <a name="SSS-Type-ProvisionedConcurrencyConfigListItem-AllocatedProvisionedConcurrentExecutions"></a>
 The amount of provisioned concurrency allocated\.
+When a weighted alias is used during linear and canary deployments, this value fluctuates depending on the amount of concurrency that is provisioned for the function versions\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Required: No